301-Project-Week/project-prep-1/README.md

 ### Data Flow

+- User Logs in

-User would like to search by destination location on the search bar, travel dates.
-User will search results with the fares.
+- User would like to search by destination location on the search bar as well as travel dates

+- User will search results with the fares.

-Then the user will go ahead and see the details of the ones they choose to go with.
+- Then the user will go ahead and see the details of the ones they choose to go with.

 ### Non-Functional Requirements